 "Dark Time" is a term used in some parks to identify the end of significant activity within an area.
-This term is used herein to identify when light should be discouraged.
-In this document Dark Time is further assumed as being 2-hours after sunset.
+This term is used herein to identify when the use of light should be discouraged.
+In this document Dark Time is further assumed as initiating 2-hours after sunset.
 Appendix D contains a reference table with the approximate times of sunset for parks in southern Canada.
 Park managers may define Dark Time that is suitable for their facility.